 - 1/2 teaspoon salt

 - 1 1/2 teaspoons cinnamon

 - 1/4 teaspooon ground allspice

-Heat the olive oil over medium head in a stock pot.
-Add the butternut squash and season with salt and pepper.
+- Once the butter is melted, add the butternut squash and season with salt and pepper.

-Cook, stirring occasionally, until the squash starts to caramelize, about 10 minutes.
+- Cook, stirring occasionally, until the butternut squash starts to soften and caramelize, about 10-15 minutes.

-Add the vegetable stock and raise the heat to medium-high.
-Bring to a boil, then reduce heat to simmer until the squash is fork-tender, about 10-15 minutes.
+- Pour in the vegetable stock and raise the heat to medium-high.
+Bring to a boil, then reduce heat to simmer until the squash is super tender, about 10-15 minutes.